Lyon117/FYP-1/Doc/Setup_Guidelines.md

 ### 1. Create an OS installer
 * Download the Raspberry Pi Imager with corresponding version of you platform in https://www.raspberrypi.org/software/.
 * Follow the instruction of the installer.
-* After the installation, select **Other general purpose OS** --> **Ubuntu** --> **Ubuntu Desktop** as Operation System and your SD card as Storage.
+* After the installation, download the Raspberry Pi OS 64 bit image from https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2021-04-09/
-* Click **WRITE** button in the imager and wait until it finish.
+* After downloading, go to the Raspberry Pi Imager, select **Use custom** and select the image that downloaded before, then select the target SD card, finally click **WRITE** button in the imager and wait until it finish.
 ### 2. Initialization of the system
 *  Insert the SD card into the Raspberry Pi
 *  Connect the Keyboard, HDMI cable to the Raspberry Pi.
 Once the power cable is connected, the Raspberry Pi will boot automatically.
 It may take some time for the first boot up.
-*  After the configuration screen of Ubuntu is shown, follow the instruction on the screen.
+*  After the configuration screen of the operating system is shown, follow the instruction on the screen.
 Then wait until it finish.
-*  A reboot will be applied and follow the instruction shown on screen after reboot.
 **Please ensure your Raspberry Pi is connect to the internet**
 ### 3. Install XRDP
 * Execute the following command to the terminal to install XRDP